brson/rust-infra/README.md

 The rustbuild user runs a number of cronjobs.

 The build master contains critical secrets, including the GPG subkey for signing releases and an s3 access token.

+Don't try to restart buildbot by running `buildbot restart`.
+Because EC2 slaves can take a long time to shut down (and sometimes never halt due to buildbot bugs), the restart will almost always timeout.
+Instead `buildbot stop`, then `ps -A | grep buildbot` until you see the process go away, then `buildbot start` (ikr?).
+These commands are always in the bash history.

 ## Important files